visitors and counting...

 (general info) www.lyngsat.com

-Cablehelp.com is operated by Stan Jones, a ham radio operator of 14 years and a technician with 40+ years of electronics experience.
+Cablehelp.com is operated by Stan Jones, a ham radio operator of 29 years and an electronic technician with 50+ years of electronics experience.
 He also holds a general class commercial radiotelephone license.
-He is Extra class KC5UYF.
+He is Amateur Extra class KC5UYF.

 p.o. box 240